 Q. Are recovered documents saved forever?

 A. No, recovered documents are only saved for a while.
-They may be deleted when you close Word, or the AutoRecover timer resets if you don’t save them.
+Word may remove these files when you close the program, or the AutoRecover timer resets if you don’t save them.

 Q. How can I prevent losing my work in the future?